Carol Ann Lutz

 How do you help students recognize science in their daily lives?

-A few times a week we begin class with “Idea Starters,” which is a wonderful way to learn about science and debate current topics.
+A few times a week we begin class with “Idea Starters,” which introduces current events in science.
 Most recently we talked about the Webb telescope as part of a discussion on gravity.
-A group of students is also working on a recycling project and bottle collection that will allow us to fund a goat to provide milk for a family in an African country.
+A group of students is also working on a recycling project and bottle collection that will allow us to buy a goat through Heifer International that will provide milk and income for a poor family in another part of the world.

 How do you hope your class prepares students for the rigors of high school?